 Seeing the checkered flag

 GRID gracefully sidesteps all of that by offering beautiful aesthetics and a simple roster of races for the player to complete.
-The focus here is on the actual driving and giving the player the opportunity to hone their skills within a consistent gameplay structure.
-The variety is built into the different tracks and skills required to drive all the different cars.
+The focus here is on the actual driving and giving the player the opportunity to hone their skills within a consistent handling model.
 This game has very little interest in what happens off the track.

 I would insist that all gaming developers should play GRID because THIS is how you do a reboot of a series.
-Nearly every single strength of the first game has been replicated here, and the upgrades available through modern gaming platforms have been used to enhance the experience.
+Nearly every single strength of the first game has been replicated here, and the upgrades available through modern gaming platforms have been used to the fullest extent.
+Definitely worth the time of any racing gamer, new or old.

 - Nice graphics